Your friend calls you at one in the morning and she’s in tears.

 They’re going to want to go back – remind them that it’s ok to feel that way, but it’s important not to act on it.

 More than anything, remind them that everything they’re feeling is ok.
-It’s ok to want to go back.
-It’s ok to miss the abuser.
-It’s ok to grieve the end of the relationship.
-It’s ok to be fearful of the future.
-It’s ok to be angry at themselves.
+It’s ok to want to go back, to miss the abuser.
+It’s ok to grieve the end of the relationship and be fearful of the future.
+They’re going to be angry at themselves and that’s ok.

 But what matters is that they got out and they’re safe.